Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Day 10: Okavango Delta to Maun – Botswana

 Wake up bright and early in the heart of the wild Okavango Delta.
 We walk into the bush with our guide to see the flora and fauna in detail, learning more about this unique environment.
-The bush walk is a thrilling way to experience the delta as large mammals may be encountered along the way.
+The bush walk is a thrilling way to experience the delta, as large mammals may be encountered along the way.
 Back at camp, we tuck into breakfast and pack up for our journey back to Maun.
-Back in the mekoros the local guides slowly pole us through the tranquil channels to the meeting point where the vehicles await.
-The 4x4 vehicles take us the rest of the way, via rough bush roads back to Maun.
+Back in the mokoros, the local guides slowly pole us through the tranquil channels to the meeting point where the vehicles await.
+The 4x4 vehicles take us the rest of the way via rough bush roads, back to Maun.

 Arrive at the camp outside of Maun, have lunch and a hot shower, take a nap or cool off in the pool.
 Alternatively, you can take the opportunity to fly over the Okavango Delta in a small, fixed-wing plane.
 The scenic delta flight is a spectacular way to view the delta in all its glory - looking out over the fertile plains and winding waterways from above, spotting elephants, giraffes and other animals below.
 You also have the option of going to Maun with your guide this afternoon to visit the shops and markets.

-• Accommodation: Safari Camp or similar - Twin share chalets with en-suite facilities
+• Accommodation: Safari camp or similar, twin shared chalets with en-suite facilities

 • Meals: Breakfast, Lunch & Dinner

-Day 11: Maun to Khama Rhino Sanctuary – Botswana
+Day 11: Maun to Khama Rhino Sanctuary & Tuli Block – Botswana

-This afternoon we arrive at Khama, near the border with South Africa, and embark on our last game drive.
+This afternoon, we arrive at Khama, near the border with South Africa, and embark on our last game drive.
 The Khama Rhino Sanctuary is a protected area run by the local community, which benefits from tourism activities.
 The sanctuary was established to restore the Serowe Pan to its natural state and re-establish wildlife populations in the area, especially rhinos.
-The nearby Defense Force base offers the endangered rhinos protection in Khama Rhino Sanctuary, ensuring that the population remains stable.
+The nearby Defence Force base offers protection for the endangered rhinos in Khama Rhino Sanctuary, ensuring that the population remains stable.

 The local rangers conduct the late afternoon game drive, offering insight into the flora, fauna and history of the sanctuary.
 The reserve is home to an abundance of birds and animals, including eland, Burchell's zebra, giraffe, kudu, springbok and other antelopes, as well as predators such as leopard, hyena and caracal.

-• Accommodation: Game Lodge or similar - Twin share rooms with en-suite facilities
+• Accommodation: Lodge or similar, twin shared rooms with en-suite facilities

-We spend the last day of this Southern Africa adventure driving south to our last stop, Johannesburg.
-From the Tuli Block, we travel down to the Martin's Drift border post where we cross the Limpopo River into South Africa.
+The last full day on the road of this Southern Africa adventure takes on the long drive south to our last stop, Pretoria.
+From the Tuli Block, we travel down to the Martin's Drift border post, where we cross the Limpopo River into South Africa.

-Arriving back in Johannesburg in the mid-to-late afternoon our Vic Falls, Okavango Delta & Chobe Lodge Safari comes to a close.
+Arriving back in Pretoria in the mid-to-late afternoon, our Vic Falls, Okavango Delta & Chobe Lodge Safari comes to a close.

 • Meals: Breakfast